 Different ways of valorizing academic medical technology

 “As research is depending on funding, it’s of course inadequate to merely focus on the technical and innovational factor”, states Bram Verbinnen, Valorization Manager Exact & Applied Sciences at UAntwerpen.
 When developing to the needs of the industry, it’s necessary to include the commercial aspect as much as possible.
 With this in mind, the University of Antwerp is focusing on creating preincubation projects and the Medical Solution Accelerator together with Verhaert.
-Frederik Mortier, Program Coordinator Medical at Verhaert, adds that there’s often a mismatch between what’s needed and where the technology is at that point.
+Frederik Mortier, Program Coordinator Life Sciences at Verhaert, adds that there’s often a mismatch between what’s needed and where the technology is at that point.
 The product is then in an in-between state.
 He explains how uncertainty on both TRL and CRL can by decreased by focusing on the job-to-be-done with the product.
 Bram Verbinnen argues that partnerships between all stakeholders are quite important in this field.
 In addition, openly sharing ideas in adopting breakthrough technology from research to product would greatly improve the success rate.

 Download the perspective to continue reading on tech-driven innovation and how enabling technologies boost your applications and ideas.